AriFordsham/GHCWiki/darcs-evaluation.md

 - Cherry-picking isn't very "native" to the data model.
 - UI is rather different from darcs (which current contributors are used to).

+Reason for elimination: lack of uptake and hence more risk of Bzr becoming unmaintained.

 ### Darcs